 Stage 5 reading - Character analysis

-Students learn to identify how a character is portrayed in a narrative and infer reasons for actions and behaviours.
+Students will learn to identify how a character is portrayed in a narrative and infer reasons for actions and behaviours.

 - EN5-2A: effectively uses and critically assesses a wide range of processes, skills, strategies and knowledge for responding to and composing a wide range of texts in different media and technologies